Out-of-the-Box Recruiting Ideas for a Tight Labor Market

 4. Recruit in unlikely places

 Restaurant and retail workers are experts at dealing with difficult customers.
-Who’s to say one of them wouldn’t be a great fit at handling important client accounts?
+Who’s to say one of them wouldn’t be a great fit for handling important client accounts?
 Or that stay-at-home mom whose youngest child just entered kindergarten–she might be the perfect candidate to tackle a new challenge as your office administrator.

 5. Hold a competition